AustinAdodo/The_Ride_BackEnd/README.md

 ## RabbitMQ Integration

-Ensure Erlang and rRabbitMQ are both installed on yor development machine and the installation is done with the administrator account to avoid complexities, by convention Erlang is installed before RabbitMQ.
+Ensure Erlang and RabbitMQ are both installed on your development machine and the installation is done with the administrator account to avoid complexities, by convention Erlang is installed before RabbitMQ.

 ## Testing
 It is important to note that H2 databases do not support UUID primary key persistence,if your preference is to configure an